 Myth: “Anything above SPF 15 is a waste”

 The FDA is still debating the merits of super-high SPFs, but many derms agree that there are meaningful differences between 15, 30, and 50, especially because we’re just so bad at applying sunscreen properly.
 “If you use SPF 50, you really get the protection of an SPF 20 based on how people actually apply it,” says New York City dermatologist Doris Day, MD.
 That includes both applying too little in the first place and not reapplying often enough (every two hours or so when you’re at the beach or pool all day).
+To get the full SPF listed on the label, use one ounce, or roughly the amount in shot glass.
 The doctors we talked to generally recommended a minimum of SPF 30 for everyday sunscreen and SPF 50 for long stints outside.
 Here are 13 sunscreens dermatologists use on themselves.